 “When you’re late, you’re not only wasting your time, you’re wasting mine.
 And everybody else’s,” said the biology teacher in tenth grade.
 How right he was!
 Allow enough time for traffic, train trouble, crowded sidewalks and any other potential delay.
 Getting there early will allow you to catch your breath, do a little extra tuck-in with your shirt, have a glass of water and be ready to roll.
 Nobody wants to dine with someone who’s huffing and panting because they ran all the way from the subway.

 As a guest, take the lead from your host.
 Is he having a tiny side salad or the Peking Duck?
 Don’t order the most expensive thing on the menu, but “a glass of water with lemon” certainly isn’t going to put a prospective employer at ease while she has the pastrami on rye.
 Stay it in the middle.
 As the host, try and select a restaurant that you’re somewhat familiar with, be sure the tables offer some privacy, and be acquainted with some of the choice menu items.
 If your usual vernacular when ordering is “I’m gonna have…” make a conscious choice to replace that with “May I please have…” Never, ever snap your fingers to get the waitstaff’s attention.
 Make eye contact, and if need be, gently raise an arm.
-It’s all about character, common sense and manners; you want to lead by example.
+It’s all about character, common sense and manners; you want to lead by example in business lunch etiquette.

 Don’t Lose Your Head